nlsgrndn/SCoBots/README.md

 **Evaluating a classifier**

-The classifier is evaluated qualitatively via visualizing the clusters.
+The classifier can be evaluated using
-The clusters are visualized in the folder `src/classifier_vis`.
+`python3 main.py --task eval_classifier --config configs/config_file_name.yaml`.

 **Object Detection and Object Tracking**